Mark Ealham: International career

 Ealham was first called into the England team for the start of India's tour of England in 1996.
 His one-day debut came on 23 May in the first one-day international.
 Although no result was possible due to rain, Ealham impressed as he reached 40 runs.
 He made his Test debut in the third Test in July.
 Ealham once again impressed, he scored 51 runs in the first innings and took second-innings bowling figures of 4/21, which he never surpassed at Test level.
-Ealham made his highest Test score, 53 not out, and took 3-60, in the first Test of the 1997 Ashes series at Edgbaston, England's only victory in an Ashes Test that was not a dead rubber between the 1986-7 and 2005 series.
-However Ealham was dropped after England fell behind in the fourth Test of that series and only played two more Tests.

 His greatest performance as a player, however, came in January 2000 when England played Zimbabwe in the fifth match of a triangular tournament held in South Africa.
 Ealham took five wickets for only 15 runs.
 At the time this was the best bowling performance by an Englishman in a one-day international match ever.
 Even more remarkable is that all five wickets were LBWs.
 This is still a record in one-day international cricket.